Ford Church, M.A., Founder and Executive Director

 Linda Bjork, Advisory Board Member, Vice President, Board of Directors at YAYA, Inc.

-Eric Curry, Advisory Board Member, Advertising, Marketing and Customer Communication for CoBiz Financial
+Eric Curry, Advisory Board Member, VP Communications Department for CoBiz Financial

 Andrew Ekberg, M.B.A., Advisory Board Member, Financial Representative at Northwestern Mutual